Do You Know What Your Co-Op Advertising Program is Really Costing You?

 - Cut Costs with Evolved Claims and Reimbursement.

-SproutLoud cuts Co-Op claims processing costs by up to 50 percent.
-Such a significant savings on administrative costs gives Brands the freedom to reallocate those dollars on Brand Marketing campaigns focused on driving traffic, leads and sales.
+SproutLoud cuts Co-Op claims to process costs by up to 50 percent.
+Such a significant saving on administrative costs gives Brands the freedom to reallocate those dollars on Brand Marketing campaigns focused on driving traffic, leads and sales.

 - Centralize Systems Compatibility.

-SproutLoud delivers the technology and structure needed, so Brands can use SproutLoud as a central point for managing Co-Op across their entire Partner network.
+SproutLoud delivers the technology and structure needed, so Brands can use SproutLoud as a central point for managing Co-Op Advertising across their entire partner network.

 - Embed Brand Compliance and Make the Approval Process Obsolete.